High-accuracy variational Monte Carlo for frustrated magnets with deep neural networks: Triangular-lattice model

-for the converged 108-site GCNN wave functions and plotted them in Fig.~\ref{fig: structure108}.
+We computed the reciprocal-space spin structure factors $S(q)$ for the converged 108-site GCNN wave functions and plotted them in Fig.~\ref{fig: structure108}.
 At $J_2=0$, we see strong Bragg peaks at the $K$ points, consistent with $120^\circ$ order; their relatively low intensity and the strong diffuse component is compatible with a small ordered moment suppressed by frustration~\cite{Bernu1994Triangular,Singh1992TriangularKagome}.
 At the point of maximal frustration, we find no distinct Bragg peak at either the $K$ points or the $M$ points expected for the large-$J_2$ stripy phase.
 Instead, we see a broad continuum around the edges of the Brillouin zone, consistent with an intermediate quantum paramagnetic phase~\cite{Iqbal2016TriangularJ1J2,Wietek2017TriangularHeisenbergCSL,Hu2019DiracAntiferromagnet}.